-- Investments in cash and equivalents (Guaranteed Investment Certificates and Government Bonds) of approximately \$7.2 million. - Accounts receivable of approximately \$3.8 million.
+- Investments in cash and equivalents (Guaranteed Investment Certificates and Government Bonds) of approximately \$7.1 million.
+This excludes funds held in trust. - Accounts receivable of approximately \$3.8 million.
 The majority of the balance consists of the balance due from the sale of two (2) portfolio investments.
 In addition the balance includes accrued interest on marketable securities and portfolio investments. - Net carrying value of the remaining Crocus portfolio of investees of approximately \$8.4 million.
 The portfolio valuation is primarily carried at the June 28, 2005 value which was derived from the external valuations completed after Crocus ceased trading in December 2004.